 The Specialized 2FO DH shoes are more durable and weatherproof than the Roost.
 That’s thanks to the lack of suede on the uppers, replaced with leather and an XPEL hydrophobic mesh.
 The shoe is completely lined with the latter materiel, reducing water absorption and dramatically improving drying time.
 They’ll not save you in a downpour but they will keep your feet drier than the Roosts.

 The shoes have a basic lace-up closure.
 We’ve not experienced the laces spontaneously coming undone when wet.
-There is an elasticated loop half way down the tongue you can use to stow excess lace underneath to stop it getting caught on anything.
+There is an elasticated loop half way down the tongue you can use to stow excess lace underneath to stop it from getting caught on anything.

 Walking in the 2FO DH Flats